Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 7) Constipation

-Constipation can trigger nausea and vomiting too.
-If the gut slows down, the stomach often reacts.
+Constipation can trigger nausea and vomiting as well.
+When the gut slows down, the stomach often reacts.

 8) Pancreatitis